Cotton library: Ashburnham House fire

 On 23 October 1731, fire broke out in Ashburnham House, in which 13 manuscripts were lost, while over 200 others faced severe destruction and water damage.
 Bentley escaped while clutching the priceless Codex Alexandrinus under one arm, a scene witnessed and later described in a letter to Charlotte, Lady Sundon, by Robert Freind, headmaster of Westminster School.
 The manuscript of The Battle of Maldon was destroyed, and that of Beowulf was heavily damaged.
 Also severely damaged was the Byzantine Cotton Genesis, the illustrations of which nevertheless remain an important record of Late Antique iconography.
+One of the collection's two original exemplifications of the 1215 Magna Carta, Cotton Charter XIII.31A, was shrivelled in the fire, and its seal badly melted.

 Arthur Onslow, Speaker of the House of Commons, as one of the statutory trustees of the library, directed and personally supervised a remarkable programme of restoration within the resources of his time.
 The published report of this work is of major importance in bibliography.
 Copies of some of the lost works had been made, and many of those damaged could be restored in the nineteenth century.
-Advances in multispectral photography have enabled imaging specialists at the British Library led by Christina Duffy to scan and upload images of previously illegible early English manuscripts damaged in the fire.
+However, these early conservation efforts were not always successful: bungled attempts to clean the Magna Carta exemplification rendered it largely illegible to the naked eye.
+More recently, advances in multispectral photography have enabled imaging specialists at the British Library led by Christina Duffy to scan and upload images of previously illegible early English manuscripts damaged in the fire.
 Images will form part of Fragmentarium (Digital Research Laboratory for Medieval Manuscript Fragments), an international collaboration of libraries and research institutions to catalogue and collate vulnerable manuscript fragments, making them available for research under a Creative Commons public domain license.

 British Museum and Library

 In 1753 the Cotton library was transferred to the new British Museum, under the Act of Parliament which established it.
-At the same time the Sloane Collection and Harley Collection were acquired and added, so that these three became the museum's three "foundation collections".
+At the same time the Sloane Collection and the Harley Collection were acquired and added, so that these three became the museum's three "foundation collections".
 The Royal manuscripts were donated by George II in 1757.
 In 1973 all these collections passed to the newly established British Library.
 The British Library continues to organise its Cottonian books according to the famous busts.